Holidays are coming! And they should be enjoyed. But so often our calendars fill up with all sorts of Christmas activities.

 Figure out ways to reduce stress in the stressful situations.
 Maybe you don’t find being around people exhausting but if you do you may want to learn to practice some stress relieving activities.

-You might find the Emotional Freedom Technique helpful too.
-And a little alone time, even just for a couple of minutes in the middle of the party, does wonders.
+And a little alone time, even just for a couple of minutes in the middle of the party, did wonders.

 5. Recovery – Relaxing Can Be Festive Too